jampez77/Evri/README.md

 # ![Logo](https://github.com/jampez77/Evri/blob/main/logo.png "Evri Logo") Evri parcel tracking for Home Assistant

-This integration synchronises your Royal Mail tracking data and adds sensors to [Home Assistant](https://www.home-assistant.io/) which can be used in your own automations.
+This integration allows you to track Evri parcels in [Home Assistant](https://www.home-assistant.io/) which can be used in your own automations.

 ---